craigfrancis/framework/framework/0.1/doc/setup/debug.md

 So if you don't DELETE records (a good practice), then you will probably have a 'deleted' column on most tables.

-To ensure that you always check that your always ignoring deleted columns, the following default is used:
+To ensure that you always check that your always ignoring deleted records, the following default is used:

 	$config['debug.db_required_fields'] = array('deleted');